 - While continuing to constantly mix, bring to a full boil.
 Reduce the heat to maintain a simmer, and continue whisking until thick, about 2 or 3 minutes more.

 - Pour the pudding into 6 small cups or ramekins.
-Cover with plastic wrap and refrigerate for at least 4 hours or until set.
+Place a piece of plastic wrap directly onto the pudding and refrigerate for at least 4 hours or until set.

 Update Notes: This post was originally published on Aug 15, 2014, but was republished with step by step instructions, new photos, and tips in December of 2019.